-To scale your local authority, it is important that your company has an accurate local profile on websites like Yelp, Yellow Pages, Google, Bing, and elsewhere.
+To scale your local authority, it is important that your company has an accurate local profile on websites like Yelp, Yellow Pages, Google, Bing and elsewhere.

 Use a free local listings scan like Yext or Moz Local to conduct an overview of your listings for each company location.
-This scan pulls together a broad report to highlight where your business locations aren’t listed, as well as the types of information you’re missing like address, phone number etc.
+This scan pulls together a broad report to highlight where your business locations aren’t listed, as well as the types of information you’re missing, like address, phone number, etc.

 If you pay to use either Yext or Moz Local, they can both help to scale and streamline the process of keeping your local citations updated across each service.
-However, each of these profiles can be updated manually for free for each location as well.
+However, each of these profiles can be updated manually for free for each location, as well.

 The decision to pay for the tools or go the manual route depends on how many physical locations your company needs to optimize.

 To evaluate your existing reviews manually, visit each local listing website where customers are leaving feedback.
-If your business is only comprised of one or a few locations, than looking at your existing reviews shouldn’t be too difficult of a process.
+If your business is only comprised of one or a few locations, then looking at your existing reviews shouldn’t be too difficult of a process.

 Keep track of locations that perform better than others in terms of receiving more positive reviews to learn what is done at that location and apply these lessons across your stores to increase reviews.

-Take note of patterns in feedback both positive and negative to apply these findings, as well as respond to all negative reviews to resolve any open issues.
+Take note of patterns in feedback, both positive and negative, to apply these findings, as well as respond to all negative reviews to resolve any open issues.

-If your organization has many physical locations, manually checking each website isn’t an efficient use of your time as there are tools to bring all reviews from different services into one dashboard.
+If your organization has many physical locations, manually checking each website isn’t an efficient use of your time, as there are tools to bring all reviews from different services into one dashboard.

-Tools like ReviewPush, Reputology, and ReviewTrackers allow organizations of all sizes to scale their efforts analyzing and responding to reviews, saving time and resources as your company continues to focus on building authority with SEO.
+Tools like ReviewPush, Reputology and ReviewTrackers allow organizations of all sizes to scale their efforts analyzing and responding to reviews, saving time and resources as your company continues to focus on building authority with SEO.